 An act of quotation I would like to argue that "quotational prayer" is neither necessary nor sufficient.
 Quotational services are not necessary because, on the one hand, most of the traditional iturgy actually can be revalued.
-Is it intellectually dishonest or ethically liturgy actually can be revalued.
-Is it intellectually dishonest or ethically dangerous understand the divine "You" in a Buberian or Levinasian sense. as That Which Faces Us?
+Is it intellectually dishonest or ethically article).

+dangerous to understand the divine "You" in a Buberian or Levinasian sense, as That Which Faces Us?
 The address to "You" acknowledges that there is something outside ourselves that provides nearly everything we have and that, as we face It, demands our response.
 That certainly was something our ancestors meant by "baruch atah," although they wouldn't have conceived that something as Reconstructionist might.
-On the other hand. quotational services are unnecessary because, in our generation, the absence of the traditional order of the service causes most Jews sensation no of rootlessness: Civilizational continuity does not require it.
+On the other hand, quotational services are unnecessary because, in our generation, the absence of the traditional order of the service causes most sensation Jews no of rootlessness; Civilizational continuity does not require it.
 Further, quotational prayer is not sufficient.
 Can we afford to devote our Jewish practice-time to quotation?
 When would we do the actual work of orienting ourselves to the divine call and receiving the benefit of divine inspiration?
-(Even if the traditional liturgy can be revalued, not merely quoted, it's still not sufficient.
+(Even the if traditional liturgy can revalued, not merely quoted, it's still not sufficient.
 We might be able to affirm what it says but it doesn't say what we most need to affirm.
-Jewish absence from the pews is good evidence that something new is needed.)
-Read more...
+Jewish absence from